 After the diversion of the aircraft to Ankara and a round of mandatory questioning by authorities — through which she was reportedly crying — Kmetova was eventually released due to having no criminal record; but the pilot filed a complaint against her and refused to allow her to board the aircraft to continue the flight.

-Although details of what exactly was the emergency are still unknown at this time, the question is whether or not Kmetova had any right to use the lavatory reserved for passengers seated in the business class cabin.
-You have probably witnessed similar situations pertaining to the use of lavatories during flights on which you were a passenger.
+Although details of what exactly was the emergency remain unknown, the question is whether or not Kmetova had any right to use the lavatory reserved for passengers seated in the business class cabin.

 What Exactly Are the Rules and Etiquette of Using Lavatories?

-Knowing the rules can be tricky and quite confusing, as illustrated by the following examples:
+Knowing the rules can be tricky and quite confusing, as illustrated by the following examples from FlyerTalk:

-There was a debate back in 2003 pertaining to Further Thoughts on Coach Passengers Using The First Class Lavatories versus Further Thoughts on First Class Passengers using the Coach Lavatories on flights operated by Alaska Airlines.
+- A debate back in 2003 pertained to Further Thoughts on Coach Passengers Using The First Class Lavatories versus Further Thoughts on First Class Passengers using the Coach Lavatories on flights operated by Alaska Airlines.
 While the latter discussion is primarily “tongue-in-cheek” and a parody of the former discussion, who is correct?

-The question of whether or not passengers have been denied access to the lavatories in the premium class cabin on flights operated by Delta Air Lines was first asked almost twelve years ago — illustrating that this issue has been debated for many years.
+- The question of whether or not passengers have been denied access to the lavatories in the premium class cabin on flights operated by Delta Air Lines was first asked 24 years ago today — illustrating that this issue has been debated for decades.

 So — as a passenger assigned to a seat located in the economy class cabin — can you or can you not use a lavatory in the premium class cabin?